SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

 numerically using fixed or variable step solvers.
 Both types of solvers require the user to define a set of 'user' functions, which will be automatically called during the integration process.
 The most important ones are:

-* ``init``: a function which initializes all the model data, it is called at the beginning of the simulation
+* ``init``: a function which initializes all the model data; it is called at the beginning of the simulation
 * ``compute``: a function which is called at each time step, with the purpose of computing all the state variable derivatives.
   Inputs to the function are the values of the state variables (computed by the solver) and the solver expects to get back the values of all the continuos state derivatives.